Newtonian calibrator tests during the Virgo O3 data taking: Extracting the NCal mirror distance

 with $K_i$ the amplitude of the mirror motion computed with a rotor at the estimated distance $d_i$ from the mirror.
 The difference of ratios between the real amplitude $A$ and the estimated amplitude $K$ of both NCals is:

 One can check that this approximation holds for small offsets $d_0$, typically smaller than $1~$cm, using FROMAGE.
-Figure \ref{numapproxdiff} shows the comparison between the numerical results and the approximation of Eq. \ref{eq:diffratio}.
+Figure \ref{numapproxdiff} shows the comparison between the numerical results and the approximation of equation~\ref{eq:diffratio}.
 The linear approximation is in agreement with the numerical results within better than $0.05\%$ for any offset $d_0\leq 1~$cm.

 \\ Table \ref{tab:extractdistance} gathers the far and near NCals $h_{rec}/h_{inj}$ ratios used to compute distance offset $d_0$.
 For each measurement with the far NCal, a couple of measurement at frequencies that bracket the far NCal frequency were performed with the near NCal, to minimize some possible frequency dependent response.
-Then the average value of the two near NCal measurements at the "low" and "high" frequencies is made and Eq. \ref{eq:diffratio} is used to compute the corresponding $d_0$ values reported in this table.
+Then the average value of the two near NCal measurements at the "low" and "high" frequencies is made and formula \ref{eq:diffratio} is used to compute the corresponding $d_0$ values reported in this table.

 The three $d_0$ values report a systematic offset, with an average value of 7.6 mm computed with the exact $d_0$ values (the table reports rounded values).
-Removing part of the measurement time do not change significantly each of the $d_0$ values.
+Removing part of the measurement time does not change significantly each of the $d_0$ values.
 The statistical uncertainty on each $d_0$, derived from the $h_{rec}/h_{inj}$ errors, is of the order of 1 mm, well below the observed dispersion of the three values.
+The three $d_0$ values are increasing with frequency but this is not expected for a distance offset.
 In a normal situation, this would call for extra measurements, that were expected to be made during the end of run period.
 But due to the Covid-19 pandemic, the end of run was anticipated and the interferometer was shutdown a few days after the measurements reported in this paper.

 Therefore, the measurement uncertainty associated to $d_0$ is set to the maximum difference between the mean value and the farthest value: 4.1 mm (here again, the difference has been computed with the exact $d_0$ values and not the rounded ones from the table).